Certified Scrum Developer Training

 Why Certified Scrum Developer training?
 Without the technical practices, Scrum will fail.
 Your team will perhaps build and demo software quickly, but will it be quality code that’s easy to maintain?
 If QA barely got the new features tested, how will they stay on top of the next set of new features AND regression test the last set?
 This Scrum Developer training class covers, hands-on, the technical practices that enable teams to build quickly, iteratively AND sustainably.

-When I was a manager, I would suggest these practices to my team members, but I couldn’t walk them through it as an expert.
-In my experience, they need someone with the technical chops to sit down with them and walk them through it, hands-on.
+When Scott Dunn, the founder of Rocket Nine Solutions, was a manager, he would suggest these practices to his team members, but couldn’t walk them through it as an expert.
+In his experience, they need someone with the technical chops to sit down with them and walk them through it, hands-on.
 Not only that, but much of DevOps is built on top of the TDD and CI practices, as well as the spirit of “automate everything.”
 Getting these practices down within each sprint is the first step towards DevOps.

 In this course, we will not only discuss the truly cross-functional and iterative mindset needed by highly-responsive Agile teams; but will practice those engineering disciplines required for that mindset to become a reality.

 Topics in the Agile Technical Practices class on the pathway to Certified Scrum Developer:

 - Understand why highly-effective developers write their own tests

 - Understand the full spectrum of testing options

 - Identify various types of tests (unit tests, integration tests, functional tests, acceptance tests, etc)